Italian with coronavirus in Nigeria was not isolated for almost 48 hours

 Lagos, with 20 million people, is the biggest city in Nigeria, Africa's most populous country.
 Authorities fear the virus could spread quickly in a region where health systems are already overburdened with cases of malaria, measles, Ebola and other deadly infectious diseases.

-Nigeria, which has some 200 million people, suffers a shortage of doctors and hospitals are often poorly maintained.
+Nigeria, with a population of some 200 million people, has a shortage of doctors and hospitals are often poorly maintained.
 The Italian, whose country has been hit harder hit by the virus than any other in Europe, arrived on Feb.
 24 on a Turkish Airlines flight that had a connection in Istanbul, said Lagos state commissioner for health, Akin Abayomi.

 After spending the night in a hotel near the airport, he went on Feb.
 25 to his place of work in neighbouring Ogun state, and stayed there until he developed a fever and body aches on the afternoon of Feb.
 26, Abayomi told a news conference.
 He was then transferred to a high containment facility in Yaba, Lagos state.